 Any parent of a toddler knows how quickly a little one can get into mischief if you look away for even half a second.
 While nothing replaces actively watching your child around water, a flotation vest will add an extra layer of protection.
 This should be on every parent’s beach essentials for toddlers, especially.

 If the beach you are visiting does not have adequate shady in the form of umbrellas or trees, you may want to invest in a beach tent.
 Beach tents are easy and quick to set up and offer protection from the sun.
 They also provide a place for your baby to nap if they get tired or a place to keep your belongings while you are out enjoying the water.

 Toys aren’t necessarily beach essentials for toddlers and babies, but they sure make the trip more fun.
 An inexpensive set of sand molds and digging tools can keep kids entertained for hours on the beach.
 It’s a fun way to engage with your child and enjoy the beach without actually getting in the water.

 Don’t forget these overlooked beach essentials for toddlers and babies, too!

 Besides the items mentioned above, don’t forget these other baby beach essentials when you are out in the sun.
 These include extra fluids (water, milk, or formula), a towel, shade umbrella, dry clothing to change into afterward, and a water resistant beach tote to carry it all!

 When it comes to a beach vacation with the family, this water bottle is worth the splurge.
 It keeps fluids cool for up to 24 hours.
 So even if you are out in the hot sun all day, your drink will stay refreshingly cool!
 For this reason, I consider it one of my baby beach essentials!

-What are your most valuable baby beach essentials?
+What are your most valuable beach essentials for toddlers and babies?
 Leave us a comment with the items you pack for a beach trip with your baby or toddler.